kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 As such the easiest method to achieve microservice architecture is by splitting off a single piece out of a monolith - they are then both less than a monolith.
 Why would you do this?
 For example, to scale a piece of the application separately or to have a separate team work on a piece of the application.

 The misconception of microservices being a large number of extremely small services is proliferated by large enterprises.
-If you have an extremely large enterprise where teams don't even know the existence of other teams you may have a unconventionally large number of microservices.
-Due of the insanity of large number of small services without any good reasoning we're witnessing the term monolith trending in 2020.
+If you have an extremely large enterprise where teams don't even know the existence of other teams you may have an unconventionally large number of microservices.
+Due of the insanity of a large number of small services without any good reasoning we're witnessing the term monolith trending in 2020.

 - "Monoliths are the future" - Kelsey Hightower, Staff Developer Advocate at Google, ["Monoliths are the Future"](https://changelog.com/posts/monoliths-are-the-future)